 Sonoco continues its strong support through partnerships and community collaboration, education, health and welfare, arts and culture, and the environment.

-• We provided $50,000 to the American Red Cross to support disaster relief.
+- We provided $50,000 to the American Red Cross to support local fire recovery.

-• Since 2014, more than 100 Sonoco employees have participated in dozens of work days while having fun and networking with other members of the Sonoco family.
-During 2018, employees logged more than 868 hours of community service.
+- Since 2014, more than 150 Sonoco employees have participated in dozens of workdays while having fun and networking with other members of the Sonoco family.
+During 2019, employees logged more than 1,000 hours of community service.

 The Sonoco Foundation

 Sonoco believes that we have an inherent responsibility to help improve the quality of life in the communities in which we serve.
 The Sonoco Foundation, Sonoco’s philanthropic arm, donated approximately $2.0 million to nonprofit organizations around the world in 2019.
 The Company’s employees also contributed time, funds and talents to a multitude of worthy causes, including volunteering, serving on boards, raising funds and participating in other civic-oriented projects.